aklomp/missing-sse-intrinsics/README.md

 ## License

-These are fundamental building blocks as far as I'm concerned, and I wouldn't want to claim any rights to these.
+Informally speaking, these are fundamental building blocks as far as I'm concerned, and I wouldn't want to claim any rights to these.
 For what it's worth, I declare that I place these in the public domain.
 Do what you want with this stuff.

+Formally speaking, this repo is released under the [Unlicense](https://unlicense.org/).
+The contents of this license can be found in the `LICENSE` file.

 ## This repository